Noble-Scion/Project/README.md

 ### Information
 - Build using `gradle build`
-- In IntelliJ click the green arrow to the left of the class to run it
+- In IntelliJ click the green arrow to the left of the class to run it.
 - Testing through JUnit and Mockito

 ### Dependency Management